tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 which are described after this list.
 Although all examples show literals, they could just as easily show column identifiers.

+Starting with Tarantool version 2.10.1, arithmetic operands must usually cannot be NUMBERs.

 .. _sql_operator_arithmetic:

 .. _sql_operator_addition:

 ``+`` addition (arithmetic)
-Add two numbers according to standard arithmetic rules.
+Add two numerics according to standard arithmetic rules.
 Example: ``1 + 5``, result = 6.

 .. _sql_operator_subtraction:

 ``-`` subtraction (arithmetic)
-Subtract second number from first number according to standard arithmetic rules.
+Subtract second numeric from first numeric according to standard arithmetic rules.
 Example: ``1 - 5``, result = -4.

 ``*`` multiplication (arithmetic)
-Multiply two numbers according to standard arithmetic rules.
+Multiply two numerics according to standard arithmetic rules.
 Example: ``2 * 5``, result = 10.

 ``/`` division (arithmetic)
-Divide second number into first number according to standard arithmetic rules.
+Divide second numeric into first numeric according to standard arithmetic rules.
 Division by zero is not legal.
-Division of integers always results in rounding down, use :ref:`CAST <sql_function_cast>` to DOUBLE to get non-integer results.
+Division of integers always results in rounding toward zero, use :ref:`CAST <sql_function_cast>` to DOUBLE to get non-integer results.
 Example: ``5 / 2``, result = 2.

 ``%`` modulus (arithmetic)
-Divide second number into first number according to standard arithmetic rules.
+Divide second numeric into first numeric according to standard arithmetic rules.
 The result is the remainder.
 Example: ``17 % 5``, result = 2.

 ``<<`` shift left (arithmetic)
-Shift the first number to the left N times, where N = the second number.
+Shift the first numeric to the left N times, where N = the second numeric.
-For positive numbers, each 1-bit shift to the left is equivalent to multiplying times 2.
+For positive numerics, each 1-bit shift to the left is equivalent to multiplying times 2.
 Example: ``5 << 1``, result = 10.

 ``>>`` shift right (arithmetic)
-Shift the first number to the right N times, where N = the second number.
+Shift the first numeric to the right N times, where N = the second numeric.
-For positive numbers, each 1-bit shift to the right is equivalent to dividing by 2.
+For positive numerics, each 1-bit shift to the right is equivalent to dividing by 2.
 Example: ``5 >> 1``, result = 2.
+Starting with Tarantool version 2.10.1, operands must be unsigned.

 ``&`` and (arithmetic)
-Combine the two numbers, with 1 bits in the result if and only if both original numbers have 1 bits.
+Combine the two numerics, with 1 bits in the result if and only if both original numerics have 1 bits.
 Example: ``5 & 4``, result = 4.
+Starting with Tarantool version 2.10.1, operands must be unsigned.

 ``|`` or (arithmetic)
-Combine the two numbers, with 1 bits in the result if either original number has a 1 bit.
+Combine the two numerics, with 1 bits in the result if either original numeric has a 1 bit.
 Example: ``5 | 2``, result = 7.
+Starting with Tarantool version 2.10.1, operands must be unsigned.

 ``~`` negate (arithmetic), sometimes called bit inversion Change 0 bits to 1 bits, change 1 bits to 0 bits.
 Example: ``~5``, result = -6.
+Starting with Tarantool version 2.10.1, the operand must be unsigned.

 .. _sql_operator_comparison:

 ``<`` less than (comparison)
 Return TRUE if the first operand is less than the second by arithmetic or collation rules.
-Example for numbers: ``5 < 2``, result = FALSE.
+Example for numerics: ``5 < 2``, result = FALSE.
 Example for strings: ``'C' < ' '``, result = FALSE.

 ``<=`` less than or equal (comparison)
 Return TRUE if the first operand is less than or equal to the second by arithmetic or collation rules.
-Example for numbers: ``5 <= 5``, result = TRUE.
+Example for numerics: ``5 <= 5``, result = TRUE.
 Example for strings: ``'C' <= 'B'``, result = FALSE.

 ``>`` greater than (comparison)
 Return TRUE if the first operand is greater than the second by arithmetic or collation rules.
-Example for numbers: ``5 > -5``, result = TRUE.
+Example for numerics: ``5 > -5``, result = TRUE.
 Example for strings: ``'C' > '!'``, result = TRUE.

 ``>=`` greater than or equal (comparison)
 Return TRUE if the first operand is greater than or equal to the second by arithmetic or collation rules.
-Example for numbers: ``0 >= 0``, result = TRUE.
+Example for numerics: ``0 >= 0``, result = TRUE.
 Example for strings: ``'Z' >= 'Γ'``, result = FALSE.

 .. _sql_equal: